Springer basic sets and modular Springer correspondence for classical types: Introduction

-From Section \ref{sec:classicaltypes}, we consider only classical groups defined over a field of odd characteristic.
-We recall results from \cite{Dipper-James:B_n} defining a Dipper-James basic set datum for the Weyl group in the case $\ell\neq 2$, and the combinatorics of the ordinary Springer correspondence following \cite{Lusztig:ICC}.
-Then we want to compare the order considered by Dipper and James with the order induced by the Springer correspondence.
-However, it is easier to compare both of them to a third order, given by the dimensions of the Springer fibers, and which also has a combinatorial description.
-This implies that both methods lead to the same parametrization of the modular simple modules by a subset of the ordinary simple modules, and that one can deduce explicitly the modular Springer correspondence for $\ell\neq 2$ from the ordinary Springer correspondence.
+We will see that the modular Springer correspondence $\Psi^{G}_{\FM}$ can be described by composing $\beta_{\ell}$ with the ordinary Springer correspondence $\Psi^{G}_{\KM}$.
+Our main theorem says that $\beta_{\ell} = \gamma_{\ell}$, which gives a concrete description of the modular Springer correspondence.
+In order to prove this, we want to compare the Dipper--James order with the one induced by the Springer correspondence.
+However, it is easier to compare both of them to a third order, given by the dimensions of the Springer fibres, which have a combinatorial description by \cite{Geck-Malle:support}.
+In \S \ref{sec:symbols}, we recall the combinatorics of symbols, and the function $\delta_\co$ giving the dimensions of the Springer fibres in terms of symbols.
+Then in \S \ref{sec:mod}, we prove that the Dipper--James order is compatible with the $\delta_{\co}$ function.
+Since the Springer order also satisfies this property, we can conclude.

-In Section \ref{sec:comb}, we are actually able to compare directly the Dipper-James order with the Springer order.
+So the trick of using $\delta_{\co}$ allowed us to prove our main theorem with a minimal amount of combinatorics, bypassing the link between symbols and nilpotent orbits.
+However, it was still an interesting question to determine whether there is a direct relationship between the Dipper--James and Springer orders.
+We are able to do so in \S \ref{sec:comb}.